Serkan80/api-management/README.md

 - OAuth/OIDC, custom JWT, properties file based, Database and LDAP authentication for the APIM.

 TODOS:
- - a dashboard for managing the APIM
+ - a dashboard for managing the APIM (WIP)
+ - add Readme to each module
  - documentation on how to use in production

 ## Modules